 Rebecca Brent – Owner, Willis York

-Rebecca is the director/owner of iconic salon Willis York in Wellington, New Zealand.
-With a loyal following, Rebecca and the team at Willis York are renowned for inspirational hair work, as well as producing award winning, original thinking hair experts.
+Rebecca is also the director and owner of iconic salon Willis York in Wellington.
+With a loyal following, Rebecca and the team at Willis York are renowned for their inspirational hair work, and cultivation of award winning, innovative, hair experts.

-She continually gives back to the industry by hosting and curating fashion and design events and can’t wait to be a part of this year’s judging panel.
+She continually gives back to the industry by hosting and curating fashion and design events and can’t wait to judge on this year’s panel for the second time.

 Katrina Herbert – Owner, The Capital Barber

 Kat Herbert began her journey as a Hairdressing apprentice at just 15 years old.
 After completing her qualification under the tutelage of David Bendell, she became a contractor stylist in the Wellington region, later opening her own Salon in Petone.

 Kat thoroughly enjoyed Hairdressing and the opportunities it offered, particularly training young professionals to help them gain their qualifications.

 With a passion for cutting and styling men’s hair, Kat diversified her skills, training in barbering and men’s grooming by 2005 and positioning herself as Senior Barber at Monsignors Barber Shop.